List of Most Frequently Asked RESTful Web services Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-The request data which is present in the body part of every HTTP message is referred as ‘Payload’.
-In Restful web service, the payload can only be passed to the recipient through POST method.
+Answer: The request data which is present in the body part of every HTTP message is referred to as ‘Payload’.
+In Restful web service, the payload can only be passed to the recipient through the POST method.

-There is no limit of sending data as payload through POST method but the only concern is that more data with consuming more time and bandwidth.
-This may consume much of user’s time also.
+There is no limit of sending data as payload through the POST method but the only concern is that more data will consume more time and bandwidth.
+This may consume much of the user’s time also.

 Q #17) Enlist some of the HTTP methods with description.

-- GET: This is a read only operation which fetches the list of users on the server.
+- GET: This is a read-only operation that fetches the list of users on the server.

 - PUT: This operation is used for the creation of any new resource on the server.